-- Exclusion or avoidance, which signifies exclusion of corporates and governments whose behaviours do not align with basic societal value (e.g., manufacturing controversial weapons, activities not aligned with ethical standards such as tobacco, alcohol and casinos, etc.); - Norms-based or inclusionary screening, which pursues the inclusion or higher representation of issuers that are compliant with international norms; - Tilting portfolio exposures towards issuers with higher ESG and away from lower ESG scores; - Thematic focuses within at least one of the environmental, social or governance areas: - Impact focus, which seeks to improve ESG performance with achieving the benefit of financial returns.
+- Exclusion or avoidance, which signifies exclusion of corporates and governments whose behaviours do not align with basic societal value (e.g., manufacturing controversial weapons, activities not aligned with ethical standards such as tobacco, alcohol and casinos, etc.); - Norms-based or inclusionary screening, which pursues the inclusion or higher representation of issuers that are compliant with international norms; - Tilting portfolio exposures towards issuers with higher ESG and away from lower ESG scores; - Thematic focuses within at least one of the environmental, social or governance areas; - Impact focus, which seeks to improve ESG performance with achieving the benefit of financial returns. - ESG integration, which refers to systematic and explicit inclusion of ESG risks and opportunities in all key aspects of an institutional investors' investment process.